joannekims/cse15l-lab-reports/lab1.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```

 This message you are seeing is completely normal if you are connecting to a new server for the first time.
 However, if you receive the message often, it could be indicating that the connection is being disrupted by another person.
-More information here: [Being Voigt's answer](https://superuser.com/questions/421074/ssh-the-authenticity-of-host-host-cant-be-established/421084#421084).
+More information here: [Ben Voigt's answer](https://superuser.com/questions/421074/ssh-the-authenticity-of-host-host-cant-be-established/421084#421084).

 Continue connecting by entering yes, then enter the password that you changed for your account in step 2 once prompted. ***(For security reasons, your password will not be visible and you will not be able to see what you type.
 Just press enter when you've typed your password.)*** If you've entered your password and you receive a message that gives you the same password prompt, your password change may still be processing.
 Wait 10-15 minutes to see if you are able to successfully log in.
 Otherwise, you will receive a message stating that access has been denied which is due to an incorrect password.